Tuesday, September 22, 2009

 We've more or less given up trying to update this blog regularly, partly because every time you use a computer with Dylan around, he wants to press the buttons.
 The only thing you can do is find Elmo on Youtube and that entertains him for a while.

-But Daniella (and family & friends that visit) have been posted some Dylan photos on facebook.
+But Daniella (and family & friends that visit) posted some photos on Facebook.
 Try finding a tagged photo of him on Facebook, and then you can scroll through all of them (from newborn to 1 year old).

 Jeremy Joseph